LannDiane/cs61a/README.md

 # cs61a
-Here is my codes and notes about cs61a.
+Here are my codes and notes about cs61a.
 Hope u enjoy it :)